andreshyer/neo4j-backup/README.md

 Integer, Float, String, Boolean, Point, Date, Time, LocalTime, DateTime, LocalDateTime, and Duration.
 As well as arrays, but arrays are treated as second class properties and have many restrictions in Neo4j.

-The type are saved as:
-int, float, str, bool, date, time, datetime, duration, 2d-cartesian-point, 3d-cartesian-point, 2d-WGS-84-point, and 3d-WGS-84-point.

-While Temporal values can be saved, the python-neo4j driver makes no distinction between
+Temporal values can be saved, but the python-neo4j driver makes no distinction between
 - Time and LocalTime
 - DateTime and LocalDateTime